ADVERTISEMENT

 Take extra precaution.
 Modern magazines, with their photo-heavy glossy pages that tend to stick together when damp, should especially be stored in locations with consistent humidity and temperature.

 “Bookworms” might be people who loves books, but literal pests like booklice pose a threat to your old volumes.
-Place insect traps near book and magazine storage, and check regularly for any pests who love to eat up pages.
+Place insect traps near book and magazine storage, and check regularly for any pests that love to eat up pages.

 6. Do Not Laminate Pages